‘Return on investment’ can feel like business buzzwords.

 Legitimate link-building practices can see exponential increases to a site’s exposure and traffic, and although it’s not always easy to assess its monetary value, backlinking can be a great indicator of your website’s current status.

 As mentioned above, DA and PA increases have a massive impact on your online reputation and brand awareness.

 What are domain authorities and page authorities you ask?

 Let’s break these down:

 So, why do changes to a site’s DA or PA matter if it doesn’t directly affect Google’s ranking of your content?

 To understand this, we need to drill down into what these scores actually represent.

 Take a weightlifter for example.
 Say they’re the 10th best weightlifter in the world.
 They work really hard all year and can now lift 300lb.
-If their competitors do the same or even better them.
-The weightlifter will stay or even decrease in their ranking.
+If their competitors do the same or even better, the weightlifter will stay the same or even decrease in their ranking.

 DA and PA changes are basically like this.